pninci13/pninci13/README.md

 ### Hi there, I'm Pedro 👋

 ## I'm a Computer Engineering Student!!
-⚡ I’m currently learning C, Java and some other cool languages.
+⚡ I’m currently learning C, Java and some other cool languages.<br />
-⚡ 2021 Goals: Contribute more to projects and programming in general and be a better person :)
+⚡ 2021 Goals: Contribute more to projects and programming in general and be a better person :)<br />
-⚡ Fun fact: I love running and cycling
+⚡ Fun fact: I love running and cycling<br />

 ### Connect with me:
 [<img align="left" alt="" width="22px" src="https://image.flaticon.com/icons/png/512/174/174857.png"/>][linkedin]